-We see a lot of adults at our orthodontic clinic in London.
+We see a lot of adults at our clinic in London.
 In fact, one in every five patients undergoing orthodontic treatment nationwide is over the age of 21.
 The truth of the matter is, adults tend to be more compliant and can really fully appreciate the benefits of having a beautiful smile.
-You’re never too old for a healthy grin and the confidence that comes with it.
+You’re never too old for a healthy smile and the confidence that comes with it.
 To keep pace with the aesthetic demands requested by adult patients we offer a range of braces treatments to straighten teeth.Book consultation

 New techniques and the advent of clear, less noticeable braces means that adults are increasingly turning to braces to correct: